 IESC came to life in the early 1960s, when entrepreneurial and philanthropy giants David Rockefeller, Sol Linowitz, and Frank Pace shared a vision:

 They saw the potential for American business leaders to share the technical and managerial strategies acquired over decades working in the private sector with counterparts in developing nations.

-In June 1964, President Lyndon Johnson announced the creation of IESC in the White House Rose Garden.
+President Lyndon Johnson announced IESC’s founding in the White House Rose Garden in June 1964.

 In 2014, we celebrated our 50th anniversary.
 We made this video to commemorate a half century of improving lives through private enterprise development.

 For nearly 60 years, IESC has continuously adapted to shifting global dynamics and the challenging environments where we serve to improve lives around the world.

 In the 1970s, we strengthened young businesses during the “East Asian miracle.”